Fcalabrese-11/mineralogical_heterogeneity/README.md

    These feed the custom references in step 1, so step 2 runs **before** step 1 whenever custom references are used; `main.R` sources them in that order.
 3. Correct raw sample spectra (Savitzky-Golay + ALS baseline).
-4. Decompose each sample map with Non-negative Matrix Factorisation (NMF).
+4. Decompose each sample map with Non-negative Matrix Factorization (NMF).
-5. Match NMF components to reference minerals via cosine similarity, then assign a mineral identity to each pixel.
+5. Match NMF components to reference spectral library via cosine similarity, then assign a mineral identity to each pixel.
-6. Quantify spatial heterogeneity (H-score).
+6. Quantify spatial heterogeneity with Spectral heterogeneity score (SHS).
 7. Compute diversity indices (Gini index, Shannon entropy).
 8. Compare diversity metrics across samples.
 9. Compute Rao's Q quadratic entropy in a sliding spatial window.